 Three levels.
 Black and white by design.

 We kept the rating scale simple on purpose.
-Most of the nuance in performance management happens in the conversation, not the score.
-A five-point scale creates debate about the difference between a 3 and a 4.
+Most of the nuance in performance management happens in the conversation, and a five-point scale just creates debate about the difference between a 3 and a 4.
 A three-point scale creates clarity.

 Either someone has achieved all of their competencies or they haven't.
 If they have, and they're doing more, that's a different conversation entirely.